-Chris Duncan is an associate in the Construction and Engineering group based in London.
+Chris Duncan is counsel in the Construction and Engineering group based in London.

 He specialises in non-contentious construction law, with an emphasis on very large construction and infrastructure projects.
 Chris' experience spans across a range of sectors including power, oil and gas, metals and mining, and transport and infrastructure.
 He has experience of drafting all major kinds of building and engineering contracts including design and build, EPC, construction management, consultancy and services agreements.
 He also advises in relation to tender documentation and the negotiation of contracts for major construction projects.